json420/dbase32/doc/dbase32.rst

     :synopsis: base32-encoding with a sorted-order alphabet (for databases)

-The :mod:`dbase32` API consists of just six functions:
+The core :mod:`dbase32` API consists of just six functions:

     * For encoding and decoding, there is :func:`db32enc()` and :func:`db32dec()`